My number one sourcing tip for new collectors.

 A Beginner's Guide to Vintage

 As a lifelong collector, I rarely hesitate when I come across a vintage find that feels just right.
 My process is so intuitive it can be hard to explain — but I'll try.
+How can I tell a hit from a miss?
 My eye might rest on something for an extra second, my wheels start to turn, and I can already see the piece in a space.
 It's a niche skill, honed by years of keeping my eyes open no matter where I am.
+It doesn’t matter where you look, it matters HOW you see things!

 If you're hoping to bring the warmth and patina of found objects into your home, here's my advice for getting started.